KmariK/fact-quest/readme.md

 | ----------- | ----------- |
 | The menu not opening on smaller screen sizes (320px, 576px and 768px) | Copied the JS scripted tag from Bootstrap  |
 | Image on quiz game was not loading | Added 'image'wrapper' div to html with the image src inside and on JS added 'const wrapEl = document.getElementById("image-wrapper");; to the loadQuestion fuction
-| Home page content was not centering in the middle of the page | The custom CSS code I had for the home page styling was conflicting with Bootstraps styles.
+| Home page content was not centering to the middle of the page | The custom CSS code I had for the home page styling was conflicting with Bootstraps styles.
 So I had to remove it and replaced it with Bootstrap utility classes instead.